jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 You will, admittedly, get a bit more out of this class if you're leading discussions.
 That being said, if you do lead discussions in Winter or Spring this year, and would like somebody to observe you, I'm more than happy to do so.
 Email me in the future when you're leading a discussion if you'd like to take me up on this offer.
+If you're serious about wanting to improve, I'll meet you halfway.

-CEE can also do the same.
+CEE can also do observations, as well.
-You can request this on `their website`_.
+You can request an observation on `their website`_.

 .. _`CEE's website`: https://cee.ucdavis.edu/workshops
 .. _`graduate teaching certificate`: https://cee.ucdavis.edu/sites/g/files/dgvnsk5371/files/files/page/2018%20Fall%20Grad%20Student%20Workshop%20Flyer.pdf